 Certain categories of documents may be withheld from requesters based on applicable exemptions under FOIA, including materials exempted by other statutes, such as the HSR Act, the Antitrust Civil Process Act, and the FTC Act.
-For example, the FOIA exemption for "commercial or financial information obtained from a person [that is] privileged or confidential" may apply to information obtained pursuant to a waiver, and section 21(f) of the FTC Act exempts from mandatory FOIA disclosure any materials the FTC receives pursuant to compulsory process or voluntarily in lieu of process in an investigation.
+For example, the FOIA exemption for "commercial or financial information obtained from a person [that is] privileged or confidential" may apply to information obtained pursuant to a waiver.
+Section 21(f) of the FTC Act exempts from FOIA disclosure any materials that the FTC receives pursuant to compulsory process or voluntarily in lieu of process in an investigation and materials received from a non-